tinyzimmer/cloudtail/README.md

 Head to the [releases](https://github.com/tinyzimmer/cloudtail/releases) section to download pre-compiled binaries for **Linux** *(All Distributions)*, **macOS**, and **Windows**.

-Only `amd64` binaries are provided.
+Only `amd64` binaries are provided, easy to add others if requested.

 ```bash
  OPTIONS